technojam/pre-membership-task-2k19/Android Task/README.md

 # System requirements to install Android studio

 !!
 Note !!

 If you don't have required system spec. please try to do other task [Web](https://github.com/technojam/pre-membership-task/tree/master/Web%20Development) or VUI.

+Don't change any file in the task.

 # For Windows